-It is possible that the change in neck support was made to free the space under the neck and so make room for the tail of the Allosaurus mount CM 11844 that was at some point moved there from its original 1938 position behind and to the right of the Diplodocus tail.
-(The tail of the repositioned Allosaurus can be seen in Figure 13).
-But as the date of the Allosaurus move is not known, this does not help us determine when the Diplodocus neck was raised.
+It is possible that the change in neck support was made to free the space under the neck and so make room for the tail of the Allosaurus mount CM 11844 that was at some point moved to a position in front of the Diplodocus mount from its original 1938 position behind and to the right of the tail of this sauropod.
+(The tail of the repositioned Allosaurus can be seen at lower left in Figure 16.)
+But as the date of the Allosaurus move is not known, this does not help us determine when the Diplodocus neck support was changed.

-1999 replacement of forefeet with CM 662 casts
+1999 replacement of forefeet with CM 662 replicas

 The forefeet of the original mount were sculpted from those of a camarasaurid specimen AMNH 965, the forefeet of Diplodocus being unknown at the time.
-They were reconstructed in a semi-plantigrade posture now known to be inaccurate, and reconstructed with unguals on each of the first three digits (Figure 11A–B, Figure 14A), although it was already known at the time of mounting that sauropod forefeet had claws on only the first digit (Osborn 1904:181).
-Only nearly a century later, in the second quarter of 1999, were these errors remedied, when Norman Wuerthele and Amy Henrici made casts of the forefeet of CM 662 (Carnegie Institute 1999), which were installed shortly afterwards (Figure 14C).
-Although this individual was originally a Carnegie Museum specimen, by this point it was at the Houston Museum of Natural Science.
+They were reconstructed in a semi-plantigrade posture now known to be inaccurate, and reconstructed with unguals on each of the first three digits (Figure 14A–B, Figure 17A), although it was already known at the time of mounting that sauropod forefeet had claws on only the first digit (Osborn 1904:181).
+Only nearly a century later, in the second quarter of 1999, were these errors remedied, when Norman Wuerthele and one of us (Henrici) made casts of the forefeet of CM 662 (Carnegie Institute 1999:2), which were installed on the mount shortly thereafter (Figure 17C).
+Although CM 662 was originally a Carnegie Museum specimen, by this point it was at the Houston Museum of Natural Science.

-2007 refurbishment of the dinosaur exhibition
+2007–2008 refurbishment of the dinosaur exhibition

-By the turn of the millennium, the original 1907 Hall of Dinosaurs had been in place for nearly a century with no major renovations.
-Plans were laid early in the 2000s not just to renovate the hall but to add additional space in a newly constructed atrium, add more mounted skeletons and other specimens, and remount the existing skeletons.
-The expansion was announced on Thursday 11 April, 2002 (Siemers 2007); architects were hired in 2004 (Hopey and McNulty 2007) and the hall was closed for refurbishment on Friday 11 March 2005 with a special event that evening marking the occasion (Horne 2005).
+By the turn of the millennium, the Carnegie Museum’s original 1907 Dinosaur Hall had been in place for nearly a century with no major renovations.
+Plans were laid in the early 2000s not just to renovate the hall but also to add additional space in a newly constructed atrium, add more mounted skeletons and other specimens, and remount the existing skeletons.
+The expansion was announced on Thursday 11 April 2002 (Siemers 2007); architects were hired in 2004 (Hopey and McNulty 2007) and the hall was closed for refurbishment on Friday 11 March 2005 with a special event that evening marking the occasion (Horne 2005).

-The new dinosaur exhibition, titled Dinosaurs in the their world, was opened in two phases: the Triassic and Jurassic sections in November 2007, and the Cretaceous section in June 2008.
+The new dinosaur exhibition, titled Dinosaurs in Their Time, was opened in two phases: the majority of the exhibition in November 2007, and the Hell Creek Formation (i.e., latest Cretaceous continental) section in June 2008.
 The Jurassic section, including Diplodocus and the Apatosaurus louisae holotype CM 3018, was opened for ticketed previews at 6 am [sic] on Saturday 17 November 2007 (Roddy 2007) and for general admission on 21 November 2007 (McNulty 2007).

-As part of the broader renovation project, the Carnegie Diplodocus was remounted in a new, more dynamic posture by Phil Fraley Productions (Figure 15), and several changes were made to the materials incorporated in the mount, detailed in the following sections.
+As part of the broader renovation project, the Carnegie Diplodocus was remounted in a new, more dynamic posture by Phil Fraley Productions (PFP; Figure 18), and several changes were made to the materials incorporated in the mount, detailed in the following sections.

 Forefeet WDC-FS001A

-As noted above, CM 662 has been recognised since 1924 as representing a different species from CM 84, “Diplodocus” hayi (Holland 1924:399).
-It was for this reason that, unlike their predecessors, the sculptures based on these forefeet remained in the Carnegie mount for less than a decade.
-During the remount of 2007, the forefeet were replaced once more, this time with scaled-up sculptures based on casts of the putative Diplodocus carnegii manus WDC-FS001A described by Bedell and Trexler (2005) (Figure 14D).
+As noted above, CM 662 has been recognized since 1924 as representing a different species from CM 84, namely “Diplodocus” hayi (Holland 1924:399).
+It was for this reason that, unlike their predecessors, the sculpted forefeet based on those of CM 662 remained in the Carnegie mount for less than a decade.
+During the 2007 remount, the forefeet were replaced once more, this time with scaled-up sculptures based on casts of the putative Diplodocus carnegii manus WDC-FS001A described by Bedell and Trexler (2005) (Figure 17D).
+At this point the old CM 662-based sculptures were moved into the collection and given their own catalog number, CM 81786.